KristofferK/ConjunctiveNormalForm/README.md

 ![Output of formula 2][formula2solution]

+In the pictures, there is a typo.
+It reads "formumla" instead of formula.
+This has been fixed.

 ## Installation
 You must first transpile the .ts files to .js, using ```tsc```.
 Afterwards you can run the project using ```node runner.js```